witheslint/witheslint/README.md

 ## Contribution

-Any contribution to the project is welome.
+Any contribution to the project is welcome.
 Run into a problem?
 Open an [issue](https://github.com/witheslint/witheslint/issues/new/choose).
 Want to add some feature?
 PRs are welcome!